Cohomological invariants of representations of 3-manifold groups: General framework

 \end{proof}

-We must allow manifolds to have corners.
-In this paper, 3-manifolds with corners $X$ are viewed as ordinary 3-manifolds together with information on how to decompose $\partial X$ into subsurfaces along circles.
-For $\rho\in\mathfrak{B}(X)$, we simply define $F(X,\rho)\in F(\partial X,\partial\rho)$ as above, forgetting that $X$ has corners.
+We must also allow manifolds to have corners.
+In this paper, 3-manifolds with corners $X$ are viewed as ordinary 3-manifolds together with a piece of information encoding how to decompose $\partial X$ into subsurfaces along circles.
+For $\rho\in\mathfrak{B}(X)$, we simply define $F(X,\rho)\in F(\partial X,\partial\rho)$ as above, temporarily forgetting that $X$ has corners.
 A gluing rule in this more general context can be established.
-But it is such an easy task that we choose not to fulfill.
+But it is such an easy task that we choose not to explicitly write down.